pelya/doom-kaios/README.md

 The KaiAds is deeply integrated to the KaiStore, the app analytics is part of the KaiAds SDK and developers need to go to KaiAds page to access the app install and usage statistics.

-If apps aren't monetized, Store team would mark it a low priority and the app will be on the bottom of the KaiStore category.
+If apps aren't monetized, KaiStore team would mark it a low priority and the QA might be delayed.

-In XRick, KaiAds are used only to monitor app install numbers, the ad is never shown during the game.
+To show a fullscreen advertisement, add following code to some part of your app, it should be accessible from somewhere in the app, like settings dialog:

+    EM_ASM( if (lastKaiAd !== false) lastKaiAd.call("display"); );